 The city also paid a vendor $62,638 for mentoring services without a contract in place, using dozens of decentralized purchase orders instead of a formal procurement process.
 Later, the same vendor was awarded a sole-source contract, but auditors said the justification documentation did not meet requirements under Virginia law or city purchasing policy.

-The report includes several action plans aimed at improving financial oversight, procurement practices and documentation related to the program.
+The audit includes several action plans aimed at improving financial oversight, procurement practices, documentation and youth safety:

 You can read the full audit here.